Houston Daycare Negligence Lawyers

 When daycare centers provide food, it can present many different dangers.
 Spoiled or contaminated food can cause illness, and foods that induce allergic reactions can cause serious injury or even death when given to children with negative reactions.

-Visible injuries such as bumps, bruises, cuts, or even broken bones could all be indicative of daycare negligence or abuse.
+Injuries such as bumps, bruises, cuts, or broken bones could all be indicative of negligence or abuse.

 Daycare Injury FAQ